 'Yes,' I told him.

 He nodded in sad and silent agreement.
 I simply glared at him, enjoying his discomfort.
 I watched this knuckles whiten as he clenched the bottles tightly.
-He slumpled and squirmed uncomfortably under my unforgiving gaze, and eventually continued.
+He slumped, and squirmed in discomfort under my unforgiving gaze.
+Eventually, he continued.

-'I'd be lying to you if I said that I've been wracked with guilt for nine years, Annabel.
-To be honest, I'd almost forgotten it, forgotten you, I'd even almost forgotten Henry.
+'I'd be lying to you if I said that I've been wracked with guilt for all these years, Annabel.
+To be honest, I'd almost forgotten it, forgotten you; I'd even almost forgotten Henry, despite the great times we had when we were little.
 But—like I said—the expression on your face after you'd accidentally splashed me; bloody hell that worried me.
 I had no idea who you were, but you'd obviously recognised me, and you really hated me.
 It wasn't until we got here, and I finally figured out who you were, that I finally understood why.
 I'm really sorry, Annabel.'

 'I was punished, you know,' James told me.
 'At the time, I thought Dad was being so unreasonable, so did Mum.
 They argued about it.
 Mum thought that Dad was being much too hard on me.'

 'Punished?'
 I asked.

 'I was in the school … hockey team.
 Dad took away my stick and wrote to the Headmistress telling her that I was not allowed to play.
 I missed the last game of the year; my house team lost the game, and the cup.
 The rest of the team hated me for it.
 They all blamed me, but I blamed Dad.
 I shouldn't have; he was right, I deserved it.
 I missed the opportunity to travel to France and play for the school team against a French school, too.'